-In today’s Sales Insight blog post, I want to look at the concept of prospecting for increased sales, and more importantly the barriers we put in place to stop this being done effectively.
-Now the first part of this tip is simple; just do it.
-There are many reasons as to why we don’t do as much prospecting as we could be and true, if we don’t prospect today or this week it won’t harm sales in the short term.
-However, I can guarantee it will come back to bite us in the future – be that the next quarter, or three or four months down the line.
+In today’s Sales Insight blog post, I want to look at the concept of effective prospecting for increased sales, and more importantly, at the barriers we put in place to stop this being done well.
+Now the first part of this is simple; just do it!
+There are many reasons why we don’t do as much prospecting as we could do and, whilst it’s true that failing to prospect today or this week won’t harm sales in the short term, in the long term, it will have a serious knock-on effect.

 The three Ps that are blocking your effective prospecting: